-What does it take to work in Sales?
+What Does it Take to Work in Sales?

 Getting to work in sales is often very appealing as it can offer the chance to work in a fast-paced environment where the rewards can be high.

 Communication is absolutely vital in sales.
 If you don’t feel relaxed about speaking to new people, then sales probably isn’t for you.
 During an average day you will be speaking to clients on the phone, addressing colleagues in meetings, giving presentations on figures and generally using your communications skills all day.
 You also have to display confidence when speaking so, in that sense, sales isn’t for the faint hearted.
-Being a people person with the gift of the gab will take you a long way in this business.
+Being a people person with the gift of the gab will take you a long way in this profession.

 This should always apply to any job, but in sales if you can sell yourself, you can probably sell anything.
-When writing your CV never be boastful or come across in a pompous or arrogant way, not only does it look bad, but it could rule you out of being considered for any other jobs with that company in the future.
+When writing your CV never be boastful or come across in an arrogant way, not only does it look bad, but it could rule you out of being considered for any other jobs with that company in the future.
 Instead, try to sound confident, knowledgeable and honest.
 Never make yourself out to be somebody you aren’t.

 If you don’t already have some sort of sales experience, then do your homework and share your knowledge based on what you have researched.
 If you do have experience, go into detail about it to show what you have already achieved and could go on to do for them.